NinjaSchoolProfessor/TradingScripts_ToS/README.md

 declare lower;
 input length = 14;
 input over_Bought = 70;
-#hint over_Bought: Default signal for over bought is 70.
+#hint over_Bought: Default signal for over bought is 70 but to reduce false positives many traders use 80.
 input over_Sold = 30;
-#hint over_Sold: Default signal for over sold is 30.
+#hint over_Sold : Default signal for over sold is 30 but to reduce false positives many traders use 20.
 input price = close;
 input averageType = AverageType.WILDERS;
 input showBreakoutSignals = no;